moogacs/docs.buf.build/docs/reference/inputs.md

 and compare against a Git branch or Git tag.

-However, it is sometimes preferable to store a representation of your old version in a file. `buf` provides this functionality with Images, allowing you to store your golden state, and then compare your current Protobuf schema against this golden state.
+However, it is sometimes preferable to store a representation of your old version in a file. `buf` provides this functionality with [Buf images](../reference/images.md), allowing you to store your golden state, and then compare your current Protobuf schema against this golden state.
 This includes support for partial comparisons, as well as storing this golden state in a remote location.